Aung San Suu Kyi: 2012 by-elections

 On 1 April 2012, the NLD announced that Aung San Suu Kyi had won the vote for a seat in Parliament.
 A news broadcast on state-run MRTV, reading the announcements of the Union Election Commission, confirmed her victory, as well as her party's victory in 43 of the 45 contested seats, officially making Aung San Suu Kyi the Leader of the Opposition in the Pyidaungsu Hluttaw.

 Although she and other MP-elects were expected to take office on 23 April when the Hluttaws resumed session, National League for Democracy MP-elects, including Aung San Suu Kyi, said they might not take their oaths because of its wording; in its present form, parliamentarians must vow to "safeguard" the constitution.
-In an address on Radio Free Asia, she said "We don't mean we will not attend the parliament, we mean we will attend only after taking the oath ...
+In an address on Radio Free Asia, she said, "We don't mean we will not attend the parliament, we mean we will attend only after taking the oath...
 Changing that wording in the oath is also in conformity with the Constitution.
 I don't expect there will be any difficulty in doing it."

 On 2 May 2012, National League for Democracy MP-elects, including Aung San Suu Kyi, took their oaths and took office, though the wording of the oath was not changed.
 According to the Los Angeles Times, "Suu Kyi and her colleagues decided they could do more by joining as lawmakers than maintaining their boycott on principle."

-On 9 July 2012, she attended the Parliament for the first time as a lawmaker.
+On 9 July 2012, she attended Parliament for the first time as a lawmaker.

 2015 general election

 On 16 June 2012, Aung San Suu Kyi was finally able to deliver her Nobel acceptance speech (Nobel lecture) at Oslo's City Hall, two decades after being awarded the peace prize.
 In September 2012, Aung San Suu Kyi received in person the United States Congressional Gold Medal, which is the highest Congressional award.
-Although she was awarded this medal in 2008, at the time she was under house arrest, and was unable to receive the medal.
+Although she was awarded this medal in 2008, at the time, she was under house arrest and was unable to receive the medal.
 Aung San Suu Kyi was greeted with bipartisan support at Congress, as part of a coast-to-coast tour in the United States.
 In addition, Aung San Suu Kyi met President Barack Obama at the White House.
 The experience was described by Aung San Suu Kyi as "one of the most moving days of my life".
 In 2014, she was listed as the 61st-most-powerful woman in the world by Forbes.